-- 1. Log in to the host as the user that installed the database. - 2.
-Set the ORACLE_HOME and ORACLE_SID environment variables. - On UNIX systems, set the LD_LIBRARY_PATH, LD_LIBRARY_PATH_64, LIB PATH, or SHLIB_PATH environment variables to the proper values, as shown in Table 3-1.
+- 1. Log in to the host as the user that installed the database. - Set the ORACLE_HOME and ORACLE_SID environment variables. - On UNIX systems, set the LD_LIBRARY_PATH, LD_LIBRARY_PATH_64, LIB PATH, or SHLIB_PATH environment variables to the proper values, as shown in Table 3-1.
 The actual environment variables and values that you must set depend on the type of your UNIX operating system. - 4.
 Start the database and listener:

 '''

 sqlplus /nolog

 SQL> connect SYS as SYSDBA

 SQL> startup

 SQL> quit

-lsnrctl start
+1snrctl start

 '''

-Task 5 Change the System Data Source
+Task 6 Change the System Data Source

-If you use the IP address in the data source definition, change the system data source to use the new IP address for the metadata repository.
+If you use the IP address in the data source definition, change the system data source to use the new IP address for the database.
 To do so, you use Oracle WebLogic Server Administration Console:

+- Start the Administration Server.

+- Go to the Administration Console.

-- In the Change Center, click Lock & Edit. - In the Domain Structure section, expand Services, then JDBC, and select Data Sources.
+- In the Change Center, click Lock & Edit.

+- In the Domain Structure section, expand Services, then JDBC, and select Data Sources.